Find high-impact companies backed by verified customer data Explore 60dB Signal

 Male, 53

-In the most recent season, 3 in 4 sold their coffee to alternative buyers, primarily other companies and cooperatives.
-61% of farmers were paid in cash by their alternate buyer, with a quarter reporting bank transfers.
-Resultantly, nearly all payments from alternate buyers were received within a day or at the point of sale.
-Owing to the timeliness and speed of payments, nearly half of all say their experience with the alternate buyer is ‘better’ or ‘much better’ compared to Caravela.
+In the most recent season, 3 in 4 sold their coffee to alternative buyers.
+61% of farmers were paid in cash by their alternate buyer and resultantly, nearly all say payments from alternates were received within a day or at the point of sale.
+Half of the farmers rate the alternate buyer to be better than Caravela, owing to the speed of payments.
+However, the other half values Caravela’s good price which offsets their perception of the time taken to receive bank payments.

 Improving payment timeliness and sustaining clear communication with farmers can enhance their satisfaction

-Among the 11% of farmers reporting challenges with their payment experience with Caravela, the majority talk about delays or poor communication around the payment.
-This is in line with farmers’ top suggestions for improvement as well – faster payments and receiving notifications from Caravela.
-Half of the farmers received a custom SMS from Caravela regarding the deposit status.
-But 27% only received a bank notification, and 20% were not informed about their deposit status.
+Although only 11% of farmers report challenges with their payment experience with Caravela, farmers’ top suggestions for improvement focus on faster payments and receiving notifications about the payment status from Caravela.
+8 in 10 farmers either received a custom SMS from Caravela or a bank notification, but 20% were not informed about their deposit status, indicating room for strengthening communication channels in the future.

 Latest Insights